raoguchi/dsc106-wi24/syllabus.md

 ### Lectures

-Lectures will be held in-person on Tuesday and Thursday from 3:30-4:50PM in [CENTR 115] and 5:00-6:20PM in [CENTR 119]. **Attendance is required as part of your participation grade (detailed below)**.
+Lectures will be held in-person on Tuesday and Thursday from 3:30-4:50PM in [CENTR 115] and 5:00-6:20PM in [CENTR 119]. **Lecture attendance is not strictly required, but is one option for earning your participation grade (detailed below)**.
 Lectures will be podcasted, and lecture slides will be posted before class.

 ### Participation

 Developing expertise in data visualization also means being able to clearly communicate, critique, and explain data visualizations to others.
-To develop this skill, participation in lecture will count for 8% of your course grade.
-To fulfill the participation expectations for a particular week, you must attend both lectures.
-Participation will be tracked using online exercises given during class.
-The lowest two weeks will be dropped.
+To develop this skill, participation in class will count for 8% of your course grade.
+Each week of the course will count for 1% of your grade, and the lowest two weeks will be dropped.
+There are **3 options** for fulfilling the participation expectations for a particular week:

+1. **Attend both lectures and participate in the lecture exercises.**
+   Participation will be tracked using an online form given during class.

+2. **Share and critique at least 1 interesting data visualization on Ed that hasn't already been shared during class.** To receive credit, the critique needs to have at least 3 paragraphs of around 3-4 sentences each.
+The three paragraphs should:

+   1. Summarize the visualization and describe how it connects to a lecture concept from the current week or the previous week.
+If a dataset for the visualization is publicly available, provide a link.
+   2. Describe the strengths of this particular visualization.
+   3. Describe the weaknesses of this particular visualization.

+3. **Respond to 2 different visualization critiques from other students on Ed.** To receive credit, each response needs to have at least 2 paragraphs of around 3-4 sentences each.
+The paragraphs should:

+   1. Explain what parts of the critique you agree and disagree with.
+   2. Suggest an improvement for the visualization.
+You can sketch out your improved visualization or write a program to generate it.

 ### Discussions